alyssavanerelli/grahami/maker/Final filtering/README.md

 - Important
   - We will be using `blastn` for nucleotides
   - For annie, the output needs to be in format 6: `-outfmt 6`
+  - The location of our nucleotide database on amarel: `/projects/f_geneva_1/data/blastdb`
   - The location of the nucleotide database on amarel: `/projectsc/ccib/shain/blastdb`
     - We will use the `nt` files (for nucleotide)
 - This step took ~16 hours for me